hphelion/documentation/cli.unix.2.reference.md

 ###Description
 Rebuild an existing server specified by name or ID.
-Optionally, you may rebuild the server with a new image.
-Rebuilding a server may take some time so it might be necessary to check the status of the server by issuing the command `hpcloud servers`.
-Optionally, you can specify an availability zone.
+Optionally, rebuild the server with a new image.
+Because rebuilding a server may take time, issue the command `hpcloud servers` to check the server status.
+Optionally, specify an availability zone.

 ###Examples
 Rebuild server 'Hal9000':